qxu1994/LLM_grounding/README.md

 ## How to use the pipeline
+**We welcome contributions from the research community!** <br>
+There are two ways to use the pipeline.
+One option is to contribute to the current progress by submitting your model files in the required format (see Model responses).
+If you're willing to submit your model files to us and make your results publicly visible, we can run the evaluations for you and include your model’s evaluation results in the Current Progress section, with proper credit for your contribution.<br>

+Alternatively, you can clone the repository, follow the steps below, and run the evaluations independently.

 **Python version**: 3.11.7<br>
 **Dependencies**:  Ensure you have the required packages installed by running:
   ```bash